This Creamy Tomato Tortellini Soup recipe is a cozy herbaceous tomato soup loaded with cheese tortellini topped with Borden® Cheese Snack Bars!

 - 1/2-1 cup water, as needed

-- 8 Borden® Cheese Gouda Snack Bars, as garnish or side item
+- 8 Borden® Cheese Gouda Snack Bars as a garnish or side item

 Place the butter in a large 6-8 quart soup pot, and set over medium heat.
 Add the onions, garlic, rosemary sprig, oregano, salt and pepper.
 Sauté for 3-5 minutes to soften the onions.